 Clasped Neck Stretch

-This is the perfect two in one stretch to stretch out your chest and neck.
-Stand up tall looking away from your shower head.
-Now reach your hands behind your neck, as you would do with crunches.
-First push your elbows back as far as you can, feeling your chest open up and your posture straighten.
-Hold here for 10 seconds.
-Now, tuck your chin towards your chest as you pull against your neck as your elbows come together around your head (shown opposite).
+You can really do any neck stretch in the shower, but this one is my favorite.
+Stand up tall and put your hands behind your head, like you’re about to do crunches.
+Now, push your elbows back as far as you can.
+Feel your chest open up and your posture straighten.
+Hold there for 10 seconds.
+Then, bring your chin towards your chest as you pull your head forward and down (seen below)

-This one couldn’t be simpler, but it will stretch out your hamstrings a lot, so be careful if you are feeling extra tight.
-Bring your feet hip width apart and, with straight legs, reach towards your toes.
-Reach as far as you can and let your breathing help you get deeper into the stretch.
+This one will stretch out your hamstrings a lot, and it couldn’t be simpler.
+Step your feet hip width apart and, with straight legs, reach towards your toes.
+Reach as far as you can.
+Let your breathing help you with this stretch.
 Reach further with each exhale.

 Standing Quad Stretch

-This is the most advanced of the five stretches, and if you don’t feel comfortable doing this in the shower… skip it until you’re on dry ground.
+The final stretch you can do in the shower requires a little bit of balance.
+If you don’t feel comfortable doing this one, feel free to skip it until you’re on dry ground.
 Hold onto something sturdy in your shower space with your right hand.
 Now, balancing on your right leg, reach your left hand back to grab your left ankle.
-Focus on pulling your left knee back as you push the same hip forward.
-Hold for as long as you need to feel your thigh needs it.
+Focus on pulling your knee back and pushing the hip forward at the same time.